raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 <a name="Motivation"></a>
 # Motivation

 This project is part of Data Scientist Nanodegree Profram from Udacity.
 The goal is to implement the CRISP-DM (Cross-Industry Standard Process for DATA Mining).
-For this Project I choose the seatle Airbnb dataset to get some useful insights.
+For this Project I choose the seattle Airbnb dataset to get some useful insights.
 Following are the 3 questions I looked in this dataset.

 1. Anaylsis of room types, their percentage & price range on Airbnb
-2. Analysis of Room availabily with months and their prices ranges to answer what time is best to visit seatle
+2. Analysis of Room availabily with months and their prices ranges to answer what time is best to visit seattle
 3. Neighbourhood price Analysis to see which is the most priciest neighbourhood and which one is best among all to choose

 <a name="FileDesciption"></a>